How Can I Get Funding for Solar Panels on My Farm?

 There are two ways to think about installing panels: Direct ownership or third-party ownership.

-With direct ownership, you own the panels outright and the energy that comes from them.
-Even if you took out a loan to buy the panels, you’ll be able to take advantage of the tax incentives and government funding programs available to solar farmers.
+With direct ownership, you own the panels, the energy that comes from them, and you’ll be able to take advantage of the tax incentives and government funding programs.

 What is the Rural Energy for America Program (REAP)?